Light-Keeper/gocd-pagerduty-plugin/README.md

 ## Configuration ##

-The configuration file (named datadog-notify.conf) should be placed in the Go home directory (probably /var/go).
+The configuration file (named pagerduty-notify.conf) must be set up and placed in the Go home directory (probably /var/go).
 It uses the [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) format.
-Any or all of the configuration values may be left out and they will be defaulted to the values shown in the sample file below.

 Example file contents:

-    datadog {
+    pagerduty {
-      # Prefix that will be prepended to all metric and event names
-      prefix = gocd
-      # Tags that will be added to all metrics and events eg [gocd, production]
-      tags = [gocd]
-      # Create build duration histogram for the following stage states (May be any of Passed, Failed, Cancelled)
-      create_histograms_for_states = [Passed, Failed]
-      # Build duration histogram metric name
+      # PagerDuty API key
-      histogram_metric = build.duration
+      api_key =
-      # Create events for stage state (May be any of Passed, Failed, Cancelled)
-      create_events_for_states = [Passed, Failed, Cancelled]
-    }
-    statsd {
-      # Datadog agent / statsd host
+      # Names of pipelines to alert on if there is a failure
-      host = localhost
+      pipelines = []
-      # Datadog agent / statsd port
+      # Statuses to alert on
-      port = 8125
+      statuses_to_alert = [Failed]
     }

 ## License ##